Page Contributor(s): Patrick YOU, France.

 Ride 16.3 kilometers gaining 1,405 meters at 8.6% average grade.

 This climb is located in the Pyrenees Mountain Range which divides France from Spain.
-Col de Portet is a World Top 200 Climb (#131) and rightly so.
-We ride 16.4 km gaining 1,599 m to an elevation of 2,209 m at a challenging 8.6% average grade.
-Along a 1 kilometer stretch after the giant hairpin at km 1.5 we have a sheer cliff to our left - not so bad on a bike but terrifying in a car (at least for me . . . 😟)
+Col de Portet is a World Top 200 Climb (#124), and rightly so.
+We ride 16.4 km, gaining 1,599 m, to an elevation of 2,209 m at a challenging 8.6% average grade.
+Along a one kilometer stretch after the giant hairpin at km 1.5 we have a sheer cliff to our left - not so bad on a bike but terrifying in a car (at least for me . . . 😟).

-The first 7.5 km of Col de Portet overlap with the more well known Pla d’Adet (included in 10 Tours de France as of 2022).
+The first 7.5 kilometers of Col de Portet overlaps with the more well known Pla d’Adet (included in 10 Tours de France as of 2022).
+Before coming to a 200 meter descent just before turning right onto the road to Col de Portet, the first 7.3 meters of the climb averages a rugged 9.3%.

-Memorial to Raymond Poulidor who finished 2nd at age 38 in the 1974 TdF
+Memorial to Raymond Poulidor who finished second at age 38 in the 1974 TdF.

 On the climb to Pla d’Adet Poulidor attacked and won the stage.

-PJAMM Cycling climbed Col de Portet August 6, 2018 -- and what an experience it was.
-This climb is a brute, cut directly into the slope of the mountain (2,215 meters/7,267 feet above sea level), and from our experience rightly sits atop the hardest climbs in France.
+PJAMM Cycling climbed Col de Portet August 6, 2018 and July 14, 2022 -- exceptional experiences both times.
+This climb is a brute, cut directly into the slope of the mountain (2,215 meters/7,267 feet above sea level), and from our experience is rightly included in discussion of the hardest climbs in France.
 The climb is paved to the top and in good condition, no doubt in large part due to its inclusion for the first time in the Tour de France on Stage 17 in 2018.
 In addition to good road conditions, this climb offers breathtaking views from the start, and at the summit boasts “a spectacular 360-degree view of all the surrounding mountain peaks” (Dangerousroads.org), but boy is it a trek to get there.

-Consideration was given for Col de Portet to be included in the 1982 Tour de France, but that year the tour went only as far as the Pla d’Adet ski station, which is 8 km short of Col de Portet.
+Consideration was given for Col de Portet to be included in the 1982 Tour de France, but that year the tour went only as far as the Pla d’Adet ski station, which is eight kilometers short of Col de Portet.
 Fast forward 36 years and Col de Portet was finally seen in the TdF.

 Col de Portet was the TdF Stage 17 finish on July 25, 2018.
 While the stage was a very short 65 kilometers, 38 kilometers of that was uphill.
-The stage began in Bagnères-de-Luchon and first climbed col de Peyresourde and then Col de Val Louron-Azet before reaching the much more challenging Col de Portet.
+The stage began in Bagnères-de-Luchon, first climbed col de Peyresourde, and then Col de Val Louron-Azet, before reaching the much more challenging Col de Portet.
 On July 25, Nairo Quintana broke away early on Col de Portet and won the stage.
-On this day Chris Froome would lose more time (+1.35 v. .52) to Geraint Thomas the ultimate winner of the 2018 Tour de France.
+On this day Chris Froome would lose more time (+1.35 v. .52) to Geraint Thomas, the ultimate winner of the 2018 Tour de France.

 TdF sign in Espiaube at km 7.5